awsdocs/amazon-redshift-developer-guide/doc_source/limitations-super.md

 When using SUPER data type, you can find related limitations following:
 + You can't define SUPER columns as either a distribution or sort key\.
-+ Aggregations involving SUPER columns aren't supported and will follow in upcoming patch updates\.
-+ The SUPER data type only supports up to 1MB of data for individual rows\.
++ The SUPER data type only supports up to 1MB of data for an individual SUPER field or object\.
 + You can't perform partial update or transform operations on SUPER columns\.
 + You can't use the SUPER data type and its alias in right joins or full outer joins\.
-+ Manifest option isn't supported with UNLOAD queries involving super column references\.
++ The SUPER data type doesn't support XML as inbound or outbound serialization format\.
++ In the FROM clause of a subquery \(that is correlated or not\) that references a table variable for unnesting, the query can only refer to its parent table and not other tables\.
 + Casting limitations

   SUPER values can be cast to and from other data types, with the following exceptions: